Header image © Matt Bauhaus

 Jean has a Bachelor of Science in Social Science, Psych/Soc emphasis, which means she’s smart enough to finish college but not smart enough to choose a major that’s actually useful.
 But it comes in handy for building psychological character profiles and developing post-apocalyptic societies.

 Easily spooked by ghost stories as a child, teen Jean faced her fears by forcing herself to watch horror movies and read Stephen King until she fell in love with the genre.
 As a grown-up (more or less, depending on who you ask), her tastes expanded to include a broader range of speculative fiction and romance, but she keeps coming back to the supernatural and paranormal.
-She has a strong affection for all things zombie-related, which is a good thing considering she’s currently writing a trilogy in that genre.
-Watch for Desolation of the Damned, the third book in her Walking Dead/ True Blood mashup Trilogy of the Damned, to come out in the summer of 2020.
+She has a strong affection for all things zombie-related, which is a good thing considering she wrote an entire trilogy in that genre.